-\section{Tensor Decomposition}
+\section{Tensor decomposition}

-The Tucker model (Tucker3) is one of the most cited and widely applied methods for tensor decomposition.
-Originally proposed for three-way cases, it is referred to in several ways, including Three-Mode Principal Component Analysis (3MPCA), N-Mode Components Analysis (N-Mode PCA), and Higher-Order SVD (HOSVD) \citep{Tucker:1966, kroonenberg1980, kapteyn1986approach, de2000best}.
-Today, the Tucker model has been generalized to higher-order tensors and is rapidly increasing its application in imaging analysis \citep{bip2021tensors}.
-For clarity, some preliminary concepts and notations will be recalled in Section~\ref{sec:2.1}, which will be used throughout the paper.
+Tucker model (Tucker3) is one of the most cited and applied methods for tensor decomposition.
+Originally proposed for three-way cases, it is referred to in several ways, including Three-Mode Principal Component Analysis (3MPCA), N-Mode Components Analysis (N-Mode PCA), and Higher-Order SVD (HOSVD) \citep{Tucker:1966, kroonenberg1980, kapteyn1986approach, de2000multilinear}.
+Today, the Tucker model has been generalized to higher-order tensors and it is quickly increasing its application for imaging analysis \citep{bip2021tensors}.
+For clarity, some preliminary concepts and notations will be recalled in Section~\ref{sec:2.1} and will be used throughout the paper.

-\subsection{Preliminary Concepts and Notations}
+\subsection{Preliminary concepts and notations}

 Objects with more than two indices are referred to as multi-way arrays, whereby the number of indices is termed the order.
-Nowadays, it is common to refer to any multi-way array as a tensor, and we maintain this tradition to identify the linear operators along with their multidimensional counterparts \citep{trendafilov:mda}. \\ A real-valued tensor $\mathcal{X} \in \mathbb{R}$ of order $N \in \mathbb{N}$ is denoted by indices $(I_1 \times \dots \times I_N)$, and its entries are denoted by $x_{i_1 \dots i_N}$.
-When only a fixed subset of indices is considered, this part of the tensor is termed a \textit{subtensor}.
-The fibers are defined by fixing all indices except for one, e.g., $\mathbf{x}(:,i_2, i_3, \dots, i_N)$, and slices are obtained by fixing all but two indices, e.g., $\mathbf{X}(:,:,i_3,\dots,i_N)$. \\ Tensors can be reformatted in several ways, with one particular case of manipulation known as \textit{n}-mode unfolding or matrix unfolding.
-Denoted by $\mathbf{X}{(n)}$, the \textit{n}-mode unfolding of a tensor $\mathcal{X}$ arranges the \textit{n}-mode fibers as columns in the resulting matrix: $\mathbf{X}{(n)}\ (I_n \times \prod_{i \neq n}I_i)$. \\ According to Kolda and Bader \citep{kolda2009tensor}, tensor products involved are significantly more complex compared to matrices.\\ Let $\mathcal{X} (I_1 \times \dots \times I_n \times \dots \times I_N)$ and $\mathbf{U} (H \times I_n)$ be defined as follows:
+Nowadays, there is a trend to call any multi-way array as a tensor, and we keep this tradition to identify the linear operators with their multidimensional objects \citep{trendafilov:mda}. \\ A real-valued tensor $\mathcal{X} \in \mathbb{R}$ of order $N \in \mathbb{N}$ is denoted by indices $(I_1 \times \dots \times I_N)$, and its entries by $x_{i_1 \dots i_N}$.
+When only a fixed subset of indices is considered, this part of tensor is termed a \textit{subtensor}.
+The fibers are defined by fixing every index except one, i.e. $\mathbf{x}(:,i_2, i_3, \dots, i_N)$, and slices obtained by fixing all but two indices, i.e. $\mathbf{X}(:,:,i_3,\dots,i_N)$. \\ Tensors can be reformatting in several ways, and a particular case of manipulation is called \textit{n-}mode unfolding or matrix unfolding.
+Denoted by $\mathbf{X}_{(n)}$, the \textit{n}-mode unfolding of a tensor $\mathcal{X}$ arranges the \textit{n}-mode fibers as columns in the resulting matrix: $\mathbf{X}_{(n)}\ (I_n \times \prod_{i\neq n}I_i)$. \\ According to the Kolda and Bader \citep{kolda2009tensor}, tensor products involved are significantly more complex compared to matrices. \\ Let be $\mathcal{X} (I_1 \times \dots \times I_n \times \dots \times I_N)$ and $\mathbf{U} (H \times I_n )$,